1. How do I start and what can I eat?

 9. Can ketosis fight cancer?

 Some people recommend ketosis for cancer claiming that cancer relies solely on glucose from the blood as a source of fuel.
-This is false.
+This is FALSE.
 Cancer can use ketones and lactate for fuel as well.
-However, there are currently several trials underway funded by the National Cancer Institute looking at the ketogenic diet as an adjunct therapy for cancer treatment.
+There is limited evidence at this point in time to suggest that ketosis is an effective cancer treatment.